FREE shipping on US orders over $65!

 Refined grains, on the other hand, have been processed to remove both the fiber-filled and nutrient-rich components, leaving primarily the starch.
 In other words, when whole grains are refined, they offer only a fraction of the health-promoting compounds.

 Whole grains are made from the whole kernel of grain.
 This includes the kernel’s three edible parts:

-Aside from packaged products, whole grains can be found in a variety of forms such as amaranth, barley, buckwheat, farro, millet, oats, quinoa, and brown and wild rice.
+Aside from packaged products, whole grains come in a variety of forms.
+Examples include amaranth, barley, buckwheat, farro, millet, oats, quinoa, and brown and wild rice.